microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 expr: gpu_used_by_external_process_count > 0
 for: 5m
 annotations:
-  summary: found nvidia used by external process in {{$labels.instance}}
+  summary: found NVIDIA used by external process in {{$labels.instance}}
 ```

 For the detailed syntax of alert rules, please refer to [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

-All alerts fired by the alert rules, including the pre-defined rules and the customized rules, will be shown on the home page of Webportal (on the top-right corner).
+All alerts fired by the alert rules, including the pre-defined rules and the customized rules, will be shown on the home page of webportal (on the top-right corner).

 ### Existing Alert Rules